 - A Psychiatric Service Animal is a trained service animal that assists a person with a psychiatric disability.
 A Psychiatric Service Animal provides specific services to a person with a psychiatric disability, including, but not limited to: picking up/retrieving objects or aiding with mobility when the handler is dizzy from medication or has psychosomatic symptoms, waking the handler if the handler sleeps through alarms or cannot get out of bed, alerting and responding to episodes, reminding the handler to take medication, alerting and/or distracting the handler from repetitive and obsessive thoughts or behaviours.

 (iii) Examples of animals not covered by this policy

 The accompaniment of a pet is not protected by the Code.
 Pets fall outside of this policy.
-Emotional support animals or therapy animals, which provide therapeutic benefits, but do not have specialized training to provide services for a disabled person, fall outside of this policy.
+Emotional support animals or therapy animals, which provide therapeutic benefits, but do not have specialized training to provide services for a person,with a disability fall outside of this policy.
 Please see the Commission’s Policy on Support Animals.

 (iv) Service Providers and Public Places

 Discrimination in the provision of accommodation, services or facilities where the public is admitted, or are customarily admitted, is prohibited pursuant to section 12 of the Code.
 Businesses are required to accommodate for the attendance of service animals.
 Access to hotel accommodations, public services and facilities must be provided to persons with service animals.
 In most cases no evidence should be required to support the attendance of a service animal.
 If a service animal is a disturbance a training certificate may be requested.

 Landlords and condominium associations have a duty to accommodate service animals.
 A “no pets” policy in rental housing or a condominium does not apply to service animals.